salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 as an item in the collection of the data section of a GET on that resource.
 The request MAY contain an "If-Match" header.

-In Version 4.0 of this Style Guide, A server must not support PUT against a collection.
+In Version 4.0 of this REST Definition, A server must not support PUT against a collection.

 Routes MUST NOT support creation through PUT.